-Research data are primary source materials supporting your research, and can be used as evidence to validate your findings and results.
+Research data are primary source materials supporting your research and can be used as evidence to validate your findings and results.

-With the accelerating pace at which information can be generated and shared in today's networked society, researchers face new considerations, opportunities and risks when working with data.
-Research data is a significant asset generated during the course of research, and has the potential to benefit other researchers if managed appropriately.
-Some research data requires added layers of security to ensure it's safe keeping.
+With the accelerating pace at which information can be generated and shared in today's networked society, researchers face new considerations, opportunities, and risks when working with data.
+Research data is a significant asset generated during the course of research and has the potential to benefit other researchers if managed appropriately.
+Some research data requires added layers of security to ensure its safe keeping.

-RDM refers to the processes applied throughout the lifecycle of a research project to guide the collection, documentation, storage, sharing, and preservation of research data.
+Research data management, or RDM, refers to the processes applied throughout the lifecycle of a research project to guide the collection, documentation, storage, sharing, and preservation of research data.

 Managing your research data will help you: